menono-uk/SellInRuleEngine/README.md

 ## Overview
 Rules Engine is a .net core library for applying business logic/rules/policies to a supemarket's inventory.
-It's purpose is to update an item's quality and sell in values.
+It's purpose is to update an item's daily quality and sell in values.
 The library works as a Rules Engine, applying a set of compile time rules objects to a list of inventory data.

 ## Installation